 In describing our slow coffee program… we are deliberate; three guiding principles come to mind:

 >Stay local.
 We consciously stay local.
 Our main coffee supplier is Stumptown Roasters who roast locally in Red Hook, Brooklyn.
-We bring in additional artisan roasters from time to time.
+We also bring in additional artisan roasters such as One Village Coffee, Chromatic, Cuvee, Victrola and Coava.
 We specialize in serving seasonal single origin beans at our brew bar.
 Our milk is from Battenkill Valley Creamery, a Hudson Valley family farm.
 Our water is simply, filtered NYC tap water.

 >Make it slowly.
 We don’t rush anything.
 The fastest cup of coffee will take 3 minutes from our hand pour over bar where we grind single origin beans to order.
 Other coffee may take much longer through our siphon or clever brew method.
 Our iced coffee is cold brewed and takes 12 hours to make.
 While our espresso drinks are skillfully pulled on a La Marzocco GB5 and complimented with latte art.